markmarijnissen/stockticker/README.md

 This is simply done by storing the price of the previous render, and calling the appropriate animation when the current price changes.

+The animation function adds the animation class, triggering the animation.
+It also **removes** the class when the mediation is done.
+This serves a double purpose: It ensures the animation will be played when the next price change occurs, but it also supports old browsers.
+When the browser can't animate, the Stock element will simply show a different background for a brief moment.
 ```
 	animate: (css) ~>
 		$body = @$ '.body'
 		$body.addClass css
 		setTimeout (~> $body.removeClass css),1000ms
 ```
-The animation function adds the animation class, triggering the animation.
-It also **removes** the class when the mediation is done.
-This servers a double purpose: It ensures the animation will be played when the next price change occurs, but it also supports old browsers.
-When the browser can't animate, the Stock element will simply show a different background for a brief moment.

 Step 6: Extra's
 ==================